Fewnity/Xenity-Engine/Web site sources/src/manual/editor_ui/profiler.md

 # The profiler

-The profiler window provides you informations about the performances of your game and of the engine.
+The profiler window provides you information about the performances of your game and of the engine.

 In the first part of the profiler, you can see basic information:
 - FPS graph: The graph shows the number of frame per seconds. stable graph and high numbers are better.